 Dragon Boat Racing (龙舟竞渡 Lóngzhōu Jìngdù)

-Dragon boat races are held on rivers, lakes, and harbors in cities, towns, and villages across Greater China as well as in places like Singapore, Malaysia, Vietnam, and other places which have a strong Chinese cultural influence.
+Dragon boat races are held on rivers, lakes, and harbors in cities, towns, and villages across Greater China as well as in places like Singapore, Malaysia, Vietnam, and other spots that have a strong Chinese cultural influence.

 Sticky Rice Dumplings (粽子 zòngzi)

-They vary widely across regions: sweet versions filled with red bean paste or dates are common in the north, while savory dumplings stuffed with pork belly, salted duck egg yolk, mushrooms, or peanuts dominate the south.
-Some are spicy, incorporating chili or marinated meats.
+These dumplings vary widely across regions: sweet versions filled with red bean paste or dates are common in the north; while savory dumplings stuffed with pork belly, salted duck egg yolk, mushrooms, or peanuts dominate the south.
+And some of the dumplings are spicy, incorporating chili or marinated meats.

 When the Dragon Boat Festival Takes Place – Future Dates